TJLW/tjlw.github.io/Projects/ArloAGV/README.md

 ### Robot Description

 As discussed over on the [ROS page](https://tjlw.github.io/Projects/ROS), the robot description given in the form of a URDF file makes for the organization of the robot's links and joints.
 [Our Arlo robot description file can be found here]().
 This is an adaptation of the URDF file created for the [ArloBot](https://github.com/chrisl8/ArloBot).
-Our file differs slightly though we do borrow the ArloBot description's caster wheel STL file for a compelte visualzation in RViz.
+Our file differs slightly though we do borrow the ArloBot description's caster wheel STL file for a complete visualization in RViz.

 <p align="center"> <img width="auto" src="https://github.com/TJLW/tjlw.github.io/blob/master/Projects/ArloAGV/Images/ArloRobotModelSide.png?raw=True"/> </p>